Easy and Delicious Thanksgiving Recipes

 A few tid-bits on Turkey: There are a few different approaches to cooking a turkey.
 Frying has become popular, however the oil involved and the danger (not to mention the lack of drippings for gravy) make this variation the first to go from the list.

 The next variation includes stuffing a bird.
-There is some foodie controversy over this one.
+There is some controversy over this one.
 I say, don’t stuff the bird.
 This takes us to the third variation — a stuffless bird.
 The stuffing will be just as tasty if you bake it, the bird won’t take as long to cook, it won’t dry out as much, and who doesn’t love that crispy crunch topping that the stuffing develops when you put it in the oven.
 A “stuffless” bird should be spiced and oiled/buttered before baking.
+A coat of butter under the skin is always a nice touch.

 Finally, the recipe that will make this years table is a brined bird.
 After tasting a brined bird for the first time a few years ago, I have been converted.
 It was delicious and moist, you get a flavorful bird, and the prep is pretty easy.
 Get the recipe.